velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - Business cards
 - Other print stuff - invoices, headed paper etc?

 The principal expression of a brand identity for a business with a digital focus is almost inevitably going to be a website.
-An online portfolio is a space that can be dedicated to telling a single story, or set of linked stories, which show off skills and

-SEO: There are whole businesses built around search engine optimisation — the practice of adjusting a website's content to make it appear as high as possible in search engine results (principally Google, which remain by far the most popular).
-While there are general good practices that all sites can and should follow, given the importance of referrals and personal contacts that has been repeatedly shown, [hasn't it?] and the relatively niche, non-geographic nature of the creative technology industry, traffic from search engines is going to be both minimal and unlikely to lead to easy conversions.
+An online portfolio is a space that can be dedicated to telling a single story, or set of linked stories, which show off skills, abilities, and achievements.
+While it's important to be discoverable online, , there are whole businesses built around search engine optimisation — the practice of adjusting a website's content to make it appear as high as possible in search engine results (principally Google, which remains by far the most popular)(Lee, 2012).
+While there are general good practices that all sites can and should follow, given the importance of referrals and personal contacts that has been repeatedly shown, [hasn't it?] and the relatively niche, non-geographic nature of the creative technology industry, large amounts of traffic from search engines is  less important than cultivating good quality personal contacts.

 ####Benchmarking